encord-team/encord-client-python/docs/source/tutorials/projects.rst

     }

-1. A data row with a data asset of type ``video`` contains a single data unit in the form of a video.
+1. A data row with a data asset of type ``video`` contains a single data unit in the form of a video
-2. A data row with a data asset of type ``img_group`` contains any number of data units in the form of images.
+2. A data row with a data asset of type ``img_group`` contains as many data units as there are images in the group

 Before you start, make sure that a project client is initialised with the appropriate project ID and API key.